 If she/he has been found guilty of a criminal offence regardless of whether or not the offence directly affected the Club.

-A Member of the Board of Directors holding his or her respective position(s), as Director or other position(s), may be removed from office by the Board of Directors for good and sufficient cause by a 2/3’s vote of the Board of Directors present, provided notice to remove the Director has been given to all Directors of the Club.
-If a Director is removed by the Board of Directors, the Board of Directors may appoint a successor to the position(s) for the remainder of the term(s) being filled.
+A Member of the Board of Directors holding his or her respective position(s), as Director or other position(s), may be removed from office by the Membersfor good and sufficient cause by a majority vote of Memberspresent in a meeting called for this purpoe, provided notice to remove the Director has been given to all Members of the Club.
+If a Director is removed by the Members, the Board of Directors may appoint a successor to the position(s) for the remainder of the term(s) being filled, or

-A Member of the Board of Directors may also be removed from office for good and sufficient cause at a meeting of the Members of the Club provided notice to remove the Director has been given to persons entitled to attend the Members’ meeting.
-If a Director is removed at a Members’ meeting, the Members entitled to vote may elect a successor to fill all position(s) held by the removed Director for the remainder of the term(s) being filled.
+the Members entitled to vote may elect a successor to fill all position(s) held by the removed Director for the remainder of the term(s) being filled.

 Conflict of Interest and Standards of Conduct